More Americans than ever are identifying as LGBTQIA+—here’s how to talk about sexuality with your kids 🏳️🌈

 It's your job to prepare yourself for those conversations—and we're here to help.

-First of all, it's okay to feel out of your depth!
+First of all, it's OK to feel out of your depth!
 Many people feel uncomfortable discussing sexuality, sexual orientation and gender with other adults, let alone teens or kids.

 Acknowledge your nerves.
 Acknowledge your limitations.
 What can you share with your children?
 What do you not know enough about?